Sheffield City Centre: New and future developments

 Sheffield's shopping areas are in the process of being redeveloped and when finished will attract business from further afield than ever before.
 The Moor, once Sheffield's busiest shopping street, is being gradually redeveloped by private owner Scottish Widows and a new £18 million indoor market was opened in 2013, relocating traders from the ageing Castle Market in the Castle Gate Quarter of the city.

 The Sevenstone/New Retail Quarter development was due to redevelop a substantial portion of the city centre.
 It had been on hold since 2008 due to the recession and was cancelled in its current form all together in July 2013 when Sheffield City Council decided to relieve developer Hammerson of their development rights.

 Sheffield City Council announced in late 2013 that they will proceed with their own development scheme to replace the axed Sevenstone project.

 Events

 Sheffield City Centre is host to a multitude of events, ranging from small farmers markets to international sporting events.
 Sheffield International Venues and Sheffield Theatres maintain the larger venues whilst several others are managed privately.

 Sport

 Ponds Forge International Sports Centre, on the edge of the city centre, is host to numerous national and international sporting events, notably swimming and basketball.

 The Crucible Theatre, in Tudor Square, has hosted the World Snooker Championships since 1977.

+Sheffield City Centre was the finish location for Stage 2 for the 2014 edition of the Tour de France.